dykstrad/Open-Source-Symphony/README.md

 2. Checkout the Open-Source-Symphony project
 3. Import it into a MusicXML friendly composition environment (Finale, Sibilius, etc.)
 4. Compose Away
+5. Export the piece to MusicXML file
-5. Check in your changes and push the changes to the repository
+6. Check in your changes and push the changes to the repository

+Checkins can only consist of a single MusicXML file.
+Any checkins with extra files will be not included.

 # Forking
 If at any point in time you would like to pull the piece in a vastly